Humphrey Hawksley

 Humphrey Hawksley is an English journalist and author who has been a foreign correspondent for the BBC since the early 1980s.

 Education

 Hawksley was educated at St Lawrence College, Ramsgate in Kent, after which he joined the Merchant Navy to work his passage to Australia.

 Life and career

 Humphrey Hawksley has reported on key trends, events and conflicts from all over the world.

 His work as a BBC foreign correspondent has taken him to crises on every continent.
-He was expelled from Sri Lanka, opened the BBC’s television bureau in China, arrested in Serbia and initiated a global campaign against enslaved children in the chocolate industry.
-The campaign continues today.
+He was expelled from Sri Lanka, opened the BBC's television bureau in China, arrested in Serbia and initiated a global campaign against enslaved children in the chocolate industry.